-The Warners Bay High School Mathematics Department had an excellent year in 2019.
-Our team enthusiastically welcomed change and sought opportunities to connect with students and help them achieve their best.
+In 2020, the Warners Bay High School Mathematics Department enthusiastically welcomed change and sought opportunities to connect with students and help them achieve their best.

 Our top highlights were: